aws/karpenter-provider-aws/designs/odcr.md

       endTime: String | None
       # id for the Capacity Reservation
       id: String
-      # Indicates the type of instance launches that the Capacity Reservation accepts.
+      # Indicates the instanceMatchCriteria of instance launches that the Capacity Reservation accepts.
 The options include:
       #   - open:
       #       The Capacity Reservation accepts all instances that have
       #       matching attributes (instance type, platform, and Availability